Enterprises must consider agency, accountability and access during their AI implementation journeys.

 Parallel Lessons: IoT and the Software Supply Chain

-With their broad, persistent access, today’s enterprise AI agents are poised to replicate, if not amplify, these failures if organizations repeat the mistakes of the past.
+With their broad, persistent access, today’s enterprise AI agents are poised to replicate, if not amplify, these failures if organizations repeat mistakes of the past.

 The Anatomy of Agentic Risk